alien4cloud/csar-public-library/org/ystia/logstash/README.rst

 In cluster mode (composed at least of two Logstash instances), Logstash is always resilient (no service interruption and no loss of data).
 The Cloudify manager should re-create a new VM and reconnect it to the Elastic Stack chain or just restart the service depending on the problem encountered.
 This process is automatic and takes between 1 and 5 minutes.

 On the other side, in a single instance mode, we cannot ensure the resilience since if the VM crashes, the service is lost for a short amount of time and all data sent during this interval of time are lost.
-However, this problem can be prevented by using a Kafka broker as explained in :ref:`logstash_relationships`.
+However, this problem can be prevented by using a Kafka broker.

 Data Management